marianosimone/take-a-look/quotes.md

 > It's not surprise that mentoring our friends and family in gameplay makes us happy and brings us closer together.
 Paul Ekman, a pioneering emotions researcher and an expert on the phenomenon of naches, explains that this particular emotion is also likely an evolved mechanism, designed to enhance group survival.
 The happiness we get from cheering on friends and family ensures our personal investment in other people's growth and achievements.
 It encourages us to contribute to someone else's success, and as a result we form networks of support from which everyone involved benefits.

 Jane McGonigal, about "naches" in "Reality Is Broken: Why Games Make Us Better and How They Can Change the World"

+> I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel

+Maya Angelou